sannamarijaervinen/colorwheel/README.md

 INTRO: https://youtu.be/v9gIj0j7Ba0

-This color wheel is based on the traditional RYB color model.
+This color wheel is based on the traditional RYB color model and it is designed for web designers interested in usability.

 https://www.usability.gov/how-to-and-tools/methods/color-basics.html